rjbs/rjbs.github.io/_posts/2008-02-18-generating-mailtool-configuration-with-addex.md

-Configuring addex is really easy, and the way configuration works was so satisfying to implement that [I wrote about it already](http://rjbs.manxome.org/rubric/entry/1435), long before writing much about addex itself.
+Configuring addex is really easy, and the way configuration works was so satisfying to implement that [I wrote about it already]({% post_url 2007-05-11-application-config-that-makes-me-happy %}), long before writing much about addex itself.

 My `.addex` file looks more or less like this: